 Rich in water, this low-calorie vegetable is full of potassium, magnesium, sodium, and phosphorus that naturally electrify and cleanse the kidneys.
 Celery also helps regulate blood pressure and works wonders to alkalize the intracellular fluid quickly.

-This annual plant is a great source of the antioxidants vitamins A and C that fight free radicals in the body; it also acts as a mild diuretic, soothes inflammation, cleanses the blood vessels and kidneys.
+This annual plant is a great source of the antioxidants vitamins A and C that fight free radicals in the body; it also acts as a mild diuretic, soothes inflammation, and cleanses the blood vessels and kidneys.
 Asparagus also helps heal urinary tract infections and helps the body clear up constipation.

 The beetroot contains adenosine, a compound that increases the flow of blood and urine, helping rid the body of toxins.
 These deep red roots are packed with antioxidants and flavonoids that protect the blood vessels from oxidative stress, while boosting the antioxidant enzymes that clear toxins from the kidneys.
 Compared to apples, beets are stronger at removing toxins, as they contain more pectin.

 This herb is a cleanser and tonic for many of the body’s tissues and organs and supports the kidneys naturally with its diuretic effects by flushing out excess toxic buildup, especially heavy metals.